Ihechil/Dano-Airlines-Customer-Satisfaction-Analysis/README.md

-# Dano-Airlines-Customer-Satisfaction-Analysis
-A data analysis project for Dano Airlines aimed at identifying key drivers of customer dissatisfaction using passenger survey data.
-Includes data cleaning, KPI tracking, visual dashboard (Power BI), and actionable insights to improve satisfaction rates.
+# ✈️ Dano Airlines Customer Satisfaction Analysis

+## 📌 Project Objective
+To analyze customer satisfaction data for Dano Airlines and identify key areas contributing to dissatisfaction.
+The ultimate goal is to provide actionable insights and a visual dashboard that helps the leadership team boost the overall satisfaction rate, which has dipped to 43.45% — the lowest ever recorded.